 How Secure Score helps

-Using Secure Score helps increase your organization's security by encouraging you to use the built-in security features in Office 365 (many of which you already purchased but might not be aware of).
-Learning more about these features as you use the tool will help give you piece of mind that you're taking the right steps to protect your organization from threats.
+With Secure Score, you can help improve your organization's security posture by using the built-in security features in Office 365 (many of which you already purchased but might not be aware of).
+Learning more about these features can help give you peace of mind that you're taking the right steps to protect your organization from threats.

 But don't just take our word for it.
 Customers who are using Secure Score have seen their score increase five times more than customers who aren't using it.
 (The increase in their score corresponds with the security features being used in their organizations.)